-The Certificate in Elementary Education is a subset of the Associate of Arts in Education, Elementary option.
-Applicants need a minimum of 26 credit hours for admission to the UNM College of Education.
-All courses offered are accepted by the UNM College of Education and apply toward a Bachelor of Arts in Education with teacher licensure for elementary school teaching.
+The Certificate in Elementary Education is a subset of the Associate of Arts in Elementary Education.
+Applicants need a minimum of 26 credit hours for admission to the UNM College of Education and Human Sciences (COEHS).
+All courses offered are accepted by the UNM COEHS and apply toward a Bachelor of Arts in Education with teacher licensure for elementary school teaching.